grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 func NewDatasource(ctx context.Context, settings backend.DataSourceInstanceSettings) (instancemgmt.Instance, error) {
     // instantiates a logger that will include the datasource UID
-    // key/value pair over the life-time of this instance. logger := backend.Logger.With("dsUID", settings.UID)
+    // key-value pair over the lifetime of this instance. logger := backend.Logger.With("dsUID", settings.UID)

     return &Datasource{